 He graduated Combined Honours from Monash University and completed his Ph.D.
 (Commerce/Political Science) at the University of Melbourne.
 He is a Global Expert for the United Nations and was a member of the Council on Optimising Government Performance (2011–2013), an élite Round Table comprising representatives from business, government and academia.
 He delivered the prestigious annual Robert Schuman Lecture at the Australian National University in 2008 to commemorate 50 years since the promulgation of the Rome Treaties.
 In 2015, he was invited to deliver the 50th Current Affairs Address at the Athenaeum Club, following previous addresses delivered by the US Consul-General, and former Prime Minister, Malcolm Fraser.

-Dr. Davison was previously Senior Visiting Fellow at the National Europe Centre, Australian National University (2008–10); Research Fellow at the Jean Monnet Centre of Excellence CERC, University of Melbourne (1997–2009); and served as Vice President of the Contemporary European Studies Association of Australia (2001-02).
-He was previously Senior Lecturer in Government at the University of Tasmania; Director of the Strategic Studies programme at La Trobe University; Lecturer in European politics at the University of Melbourne; and Lecturer in International Business at Griffith University.
+Dr. Davison was Visiting Professor at the Robert Schuman School for Advanced Studies, European University Institute, in 2015; Senior Visiting Fellow at the National Europe Centre, Australian National University (2008–10); Senior Visiting Fellow at the White Rose East Asia Centre, University of Leeds (2008); Research Fellow at the Jean Monnet Centre of Excellence, CERC, University of Melbourne (1997–2009); and served as Vice President of the Contemporary European Studies Association of Australia (2001-02).
+He was previously Senior Lecturer in Government and Sub-Dean (Education), Faculty of Arts, at the University of Tasmania; Director of the Strategic Studies programme at La Trobe University; Lecturer in European Politics in the Department of Political Science at the University of Melbourne; and Lecturer in International Business at Griffith University.